Restoring trust in graduate qualifications

 In the age of AI, employers need assurance that graduates have genuinely earned their degrees.
 Assured Assessment™ certifies that universities maintain rigorous, in-person assessment standards.

-The Challenge
+The Problem

-AI has further broken the assessment model
+AI has broken the assessment model

 80%

-The Australian, Feb 2026
+Student reports, The Australian, Feb 2026

 7%